seanjgildea/AwsSolutionsArchitectGuide/README.md

 - Aurora clusters can grow up to 64 TB in size and replica lag is less than 100 ms after primary instance has written an update
 - EBS can provision worker processes
 - KMS master keys are region specific
+- KMS will rotate keys annually and use the appropriate keys to perform cryptographic operations
 - Minimum size of EBS: Throughput Optimized HDD is 500GB
 - Bastion hosts should be deployed in public subnets
 - Redshift Enhanced VPC Routing provides VPC resources access to Redshift.
 Redshift requires this to access S3 resources.